mulchus/E-diary-scripts/docs_eng/README.md

 ### How to use?
 Python3 should already be installed.

 If the website of the electronic diary with the database has not yet been launched, you need to download the code of the electronic diary
 [by link](https://github.com/devmanorg/e-diary/tree/master ).
 In the above repository in the file `README.md ` it is written how to install and launch an electronic diary.
-You can download the database by following the link https://dvmn.org/filer/canonical/1562234129/166/ Next, you need to download the script code `scripts.py ` [by link](https://github.com/mulchus/E-diary-scripts):
+You can download the database by following [the link](https://dvmn.org/filer/canonical/1562234129/166/)

+Next, you need to download the script code `scripts.py ` [by link](https://github.com/mulchus/E-diary-scripts)

 ### Scripts for changes to the school electronic diary